minhthanh3145/Repository-Investigator/README.md

 <img width="819" alt="Screen Shot 2020-04-11 at 11 06 10 PM" src="https://user-images.githubusercontent.com/16775806/79050348-98729f80-7c53-11ea-9a08-29e19a418551.png">

-The Heatmap of your repository allows you to see the complexity, where complexity is defined as a combination of lines of code and the frequency of change.
+The Heatmap allows you to see the complexity - a combination of LOC and change frequency.

-The bigger and darker a file is, the more complex it is.
-You can identify the most complex files and use them as entry points when understanding a new code base because these they represent the big things that have been worked on the most recently.
+Bigger, darker files are more complex.
+You can identify the most complex files and use them as entry points when understanding a new code base, because these they represent the big things that have been recently worked on.

-Alternatively, you can also see them as candidates for code refactoring or obscure bug originators.
+Alternatively, you can also see them as candidates for code refactoring or when tracking obscure regression bugs.

 ## Stack
 D3 js + hyperapp + express + mocha.